Thousands of Hamilton students suspended for out-of-date or missing vaccination records

 The orders were sent out on Feb.
 5 and a month later, on March.
 7, health officials said the number of students subject to suspension, up to a period of 20 days, in “this wave” of enforcement totalled 2,956 .
 As of 4:30 p.m. this time last week, 2,511 students have still not provided valid vaccination records or exemption and remain suspended.

-CTV News Toronto has reached out other public health units in the Greater Toronto and Hamilton Area to see if similar order has been issued to school boards in those areas.
+CTV News Toronto has reached out to other public health units in the Greater Toronto and Hamilton Area to see if similar orders have been issued to school boards in those areas.

 Toronto Public Health (TPH) said it’s currently assessing the vaccination status of Grade 11 students in the city born in 2008, who missed their school-based vaccinations when they were in Grade 7 due to the pandemic.
 So far, TPH said it has issued more than 18,000 letters to parents and guardians of students with incomplete vaccination records.